 Every day in this rich, therapeutic environment, girls and boys ages 9-18 are experiencing hope and healing.
 For those youth requiring a secure residential setting, our Secure Campus provides the care and structure they need with locked units, cameras, and a 1:4 staff-to-youth ratio.
-In this environment youth will be provided the treatment and skills they need to prepare for successful transition back into the community.
+In this environment, youth will be provided the treatment and skills they need to prepare for a successful transition back into the community.

 - 2865 W. Broad Street, Columbus, OH 43204